Sage-Bionetworks/rocc-app/README.md

        npm run build:rocc-client-angular
        npm run build:sage-angular

-4. If new packages have been added to the client, those packages will need to be installed.
+4. (optional) If new packages have been added to the client, those packages will need to be installed.

        npm ci